rakshit1305/ML-Cricket-Analyser/README.md

 | final_score       | Target variable            |

 https://www.kaggle.com/veeralakrishna/cricsheet-a-retrosheet-for-cricket?select=t20s
 Link to access datasets taken for this project.
+To open dataset, Click on the link mentioned.
+There we can find multiple sections of cricket matches such as ipl, bbl, ODIs,Tests, T20s etc. Among these, click on T20s to see the project dataset.

 **🧠 3.
 Machine Learning Workflow**
 **✔ Data Cleaning**